The 2-switch-degree of a graph: Active vertices in split graphs

-We say that a graph $G$ is \textbf{prime} if $G$ is active and indecomposable (in \cite{barrus.west.A4} a different, although related, family of graphs were called prime, but in this context we believe that the name fits).
+We say that a graph $G$ is \emph{prime} if $G$ is active and indecomposable (in \cite{barrus.west.A4} a different, although related, family of graphs was called prime, but in this context we believe that the name fits).
 Note that the only indecomposable non-active graph is $K_1$.
 Then, prime graphs are precisely nontrivial indecomposable graphs.

-The next result is a useful primality test for a large class of active split graphs.
+The next result is a useful ``primality test'' for a large class of active split graphs.

 \begin{corollary} Let $(S,K,I)$ be an active split graph without leaves.
 If $S-E(K)$ does not contain 4-cycles, then $S$ is prime. \end{corollary}

 \begin{proof} From item (7) of \Cref{split.caract.vert.activos}, we know that $S$ is balanced.
 Moreover, $S$ does not have isolated or universal vertices because they are inactive.
 Now, use \Cref{indecomposable_test_split}. \end{proof}